When can I take classes?

 The curriculum for "Youth" classes is developed each semester with our instructors in collaboration with the organization's Principal according to developmental age and follows a class syllabus each semester.

 Our "Adult Level" class curriculums are designed to be a year-long course.
 We recommend students start classes beginning in the Fall Semester, but it is possible for a student to do self-study and choose to take classes beginning Spring Semester with placement being based upon the results of the self-assessment test.
-We use the "Talk to Me In Korean" language instruction series in addition to customized curriculum specific to each course level.
+We currently use the "Talk to Me In Korean" language instruction series in addition to customized curriculum specific to each course level.
 All Adult classes follow a class syllabus each semester.

 What is your Covid policy for IN-PERSON classes?